Garden Club receives Grant from GCFM to renovate Lower Veterans Memorial

-The Veterans Memorial was designed by landscape architect Lowell Robinson in 1991; plants were planted on the upper level and a dedication was held on Memorial Day, 1995.
-The lower gardens on either side of the granite steps leading to the Memorial were planted sometime between 1996 and 2001.
+The Veterans Memorial was originally designed by landscape architect Lowell Robinson in 1991; plants were planted on the upper level and a dedication was held on Memorial Day, 1995.
+The lower gardens on either side of the granite steps leading to the Memorial Plaza were planted sometime between 1996 and 2001.
 By 2005, all the plants in the Lower Veterans Memorial Gardens had died.
 Mr. Robinson drew up Restoration Recommendations in 2005, but his plans were never implemented.

 Gray circles = Boulders/Rocks with diameters from 30″ to 16″.

 - Wild Blue Indigo, Baptisia australis – 18 plants

 - Bigroot Geranium, Geranium macrorrhizum – 18 plants